• Skip to primary navigation

 The Bamberg Christmas Market (Bamberger Weihnachtsmarkt) is a small, traditional Christmas market in the heart of the town.
 The market takes place in the pedestrian zone at Maximiliansplatz, which makes for a peaceful atmosphere without any traffic noise.

-Bamberg definitely has a more understated Christmas market (in comparison to the much larger and more ornate markets in Munich and Nuremberg, for instance).
+Bamberg definitely has a more understated Christmas market, with fewer food stalls and handicrafts for sale than the other, larger markets in Bavaria.
 But because the market is on the smaller side, it has retained a local flair that you don’t see as often in this era of social media when thousands of people flock to better-known Christmas market towns like Rothenburg ob der Tauber, Nuremberg, and Colmar.

 Christmas decorations at a Christmas market